- NAS in Film

 American Indian Education: Voices from New Mexico (co-author) in the American Journal of Education; and “If I could speak Navajo, I’d definitely speak it 24/7”: Diné youth language consciousness, activism and reclamation of Diné identity in Diné perspectives: revitalizing and reclaiming Navajo thought (University of Arizona Press).
 She is currently an Associate Professor and the Associate Director of Native American Studies at the University of New Mexico.

-Lee, Ph.D., (Diné), Assistant Professor of Native American Studies
+Lee, Ph.D., (Diné), Associate Professor of Native American Studies

 Robin Minthorn, Ph.D.
 (Kiowa Tribe of Oklahoma, Apache, Nez Perce,